11 Halloween Candy Alternatives

 10. Bouncy balls

-Beloved especially by kids who live in homes with hardwood floors.
+Beloved by all kids, but especially those who live in homes with hardwood floors.

 Parents may hate you, but kids can lead their own parades as they head to the next house.